jbuchbinder/jbuchbinder.github.com/source/_posts/2015-08-04-revisiting-past-work-the-argument-for-artistic-immutability.md

 title: "Revisiting Past Work: The Argument for Artistic Immutability"
 date: 2015-08-04 21:29:31 -0400
 comments: true
-description: An argument for film to be immutable
+description: An argument for film to be immutable after its completion.
 cover: /images/2015/08/colorized.jpg
 cover_width: 1200
 cover_height: 780